Nakusp hospital staff praised for response during emergency - Trail Daily Times

 But the emergency backup didn’t last.

-“The generator failed about 3:00 in the morning,” she says.
+“The generator failed about three in the morning,” she says.
 “It turned out a water pump wasn’t working properly, which caused the generator to run too hot, knocking it out.”

 Kalmakoff says the generator is checked regularly and was tested just a week earlier.
 It’s also been in use occasionally as renovations are done to the emergency ward at the hospital.